Advertisement

 Gluten

-A significant number of people with thyroid disease also have celiac disease (an autoimmune disease in which eating gluten leads to damage of the villi in the small intestine).
-Gluten is a general name for a proteins found in wheat, rye, barley, and triticale (which is a cross between wheat and rye).
+A significant number of people with thyroid disease also have celiac disease.
+(Celiac disease is an autoimmune disease in which eating gluten leads to damage of the villi, small structures that line the inner surface of the small intestine.)
+Gluten is a general name for a protein found in wheat, rye, barley, and triticale (which is a cross between wheat and rye).

 Some patients with celiac disease have reported a lower need for thyroid hormone replacement after being on a gluten-free diet for a period of time.
 One reason is that being on a gluten-free diet allows the small intestine to heal, and therefore thyroid medication may be better absorbed.
 A gluten-free diet may also cause a lower inflammatory response and reduce the inflammation of the thyroid gland.

-Gluten can be found in many foods—such as pastas, breads, and baked goods—but may also be present in foods you might not expect, such as soups, sauces, salad dressings, and most beers.
+Gluten can be found in many starchy foods such as pastas, breads, and baked goods.
+But it may also be present in foods you might not expect, such as soups, sauces, salad dressings, and beer.
 Be sure you’re checking nutritional labels for gluten and opting for gluten-free options.
 Many foods that traditionally have gluten are also available in gluten-free versions these days.

 Foods for a healthier thyroid